qball1809/App-Store/Beta-V3.md

 * Testing
   * You should test as many functions of WebTools as possible
 * Bug Reporting
-  * If you are facing a bug, and it's not listed [here](https://github.com/ukdtom/WebTools.bundle/issues?q=is%3Aopen+is%3Aissue+milestone%3AV3.0.0), then you must [create](https://github.com/ukdtom/WebTools.bundle/issues/new) a GitHub Issue
+  * If you are facing a bug, and it's not listed [here](https://github.com/ukdtom/WebTools.bundle/issues?q=is%3Aopen+is%3Aissue+milestone%3AV3.0.0), then you must [create](https://github.com/ukdtom/WebTools.bundle/issues/new) a new GitHub Issue
 * Questions
   * Start by checking the [Wiki](https://github.com/ukdtom/WebTools.bundle/wiki) first please
   * If you still have a question during beta testing, it should be asked in our Slack